cmstatr/cmstatr/paper.md

 `STAT-17` [@STAT-17], `ASAP` [@Raju_Tomblin_2008] and `CMH17-STATS`
 [@CMH17-STATS] using several example data sets.
-Agreement between `cmstatr` and the other software is generally good, but some results differ slightly, likely due to approximations used in the software.
+Agreement between `cmstatr` and the other software is generally good, but some results differ slightly, likely due to various approximations used in the software.
 Comparison between `cmstatr` and the other software is performed within various unit tests to guard against future regressions.

 The tests are automatically run each time a change is made to the code of `cmstatr` using a continuous integration service.
-Additionally, `CRAN` runs `R CMD check` on each package routinely.

 # Reproducibility